top of page

 Pediatric dentist discussing child dental habits with parent and toddler during visit to prevent cavities and improve oral health

-• Brush for 30–60 seconds
+• Brush for only 30–60 seconds

-• Get distracted
+• Get distracted easily

-• Rush through the routine
+• Rush through brushing

 This leaves bacteria behind, especially in: